Enteee/ch.bfh.bti7054.w2014.p.webshop/README.md

 * create database via propel generator
 * populate controller to insert data
+* Db administartion area

 ### Task 11.1: Web Service Integration [progress]

+* Do we really need this?
+The ajax controller is kind of a REST controller itself.

 ### Task 12.1: XML